-Inherent Risk Assessment: The chart to the right illustrates that about 60% of the inherent risk for these 30 Mobile Security Management controls falls in the medium-high and extreme ranges.
-It should be noted that inherent risk doesn't take into consideration the implementation of a control only the risk that is present for operating in the current environment.
-Although this control family only accounts for less than 10% of the controls, this family is essential to establish the security program.
+Inherent Risk Assessment: The chart to the right illustrates that about 60% of the inherent risk for these 16 controls falls in mediumhigh and high.
+It should be noted that inherent risk doesn't take into consideration the implementation of a control - only the risk that is present for operating in the current environment.
+Although this control family only accounts for less than 5% of the controls, this family is essential to establish the security program.

-Implementation Status Assessment: As shown in the graph to the left, SCDOT has made great progress implementing the 30 Mobile Security Management controls.
-80% of the controls are either fully or nearly implemented.
-Less than 20% of the controls are partially implemented or in the planning stage.
+Implementation Status Assessment: As shown in the graph to the left, SCDOT has made some progress implementing the 16 Information Security Management controls.
+81.3% of the controls are either fully or nearly implemented.
+Nearly 19% of the controls are partially implemented or are being planned.

-Inherent Risk and Implementation Status Combined: The following graph shows the Mobile Management control risk by columns.
+Inherent Risk and Implementation Status Combined: The following graph shows the control risk by columns.
 Each column is banded by a color to show the implementation status within the band.
 The number is the control count for the level of completeness for each risk level column.

-One control was identified in the Planning (red) stage and another in the Partial (yellow) stage, but both of those controls have Medium risk scores, which places them below the threshold for priority gap remediation.
-Four controls were identified as partially implemented (yellow) and were assessed with substantial risk scores (Med-High column) thus meeting the threshold for priority gap remediation.
-Comparing the controls' completeness score in relation to risk levels, we concluded that IT has invested its resources (time, budget, etc.) on implementing controls with the highest impact by risk.
+One control was identified in the planning (red) stage and two controls were identified as partially implemented (yellow); all three of these were assessed with substantial risk scores (Med-High column) thus meeting the threshold for priority gap remediation.
+Comparing the controls completeness score in relation to risk revels, we concluded that IT has invested its resources (time, budget, etc.) on implementing controls with the highest impact by risk.